Faceted wrinkling by contracting a curved boundary: Comparing simulated deformation with model

 \subsection{Evolution of wrinkle amplitude}

 We now compare specific features of the wrinkle shape to the predictions of the cone-triangle construction.
-In Fig.\ref{fig:fig4}c, we consider the amplitude of the observed wrinkles.
-We measure this amplitude by determining the average slope angle $\alpha$ of the wrinkles at the inner and outer boundaries.
-Though the cone-triangle construction can be implemented for a wide range of wavenumbers $m$ for any given $\Delta$ and $w$, we considered only the narrow range of $m$ that appeared spontaneously in the unbiased Abaqus simulations.
-In practice, these had roughly $7 \leq m \leq 35$. \paragraph{} We define the average slope angle $\alpha$ to be the slope angle of the line joining the zero-crossing of the wrinkle with the adjacent maximum (illustrated in Fig.~\ref{fig:fig4}a).
+In Fig.~\ref{fig:4}c, we consider the amplitude of the observed wrinkles.
+A dimensionless way of measuring the amplitude is by determining the average slope angle $\alpha$ of the wrinkles at the inner and outer boundaries.
+Though the cone-triangle construction can be implemented for a wide range of wavenumbers $m$ for any given $\Delta$ and $w$, we considered only the narrow range of $m$ that appeared spontaneously in the unperturbed numerics, where $7 \lessapprox m \lessapprox 35$ \cite{Pal2023}.

+We define the average slope angle $\alpha$ to be the slope angle of the line joining the zero-crossing of the wrinkle with the adjacent maximum (illustrated in inset of Fig.~\ref{fig:4}a).
 For angle $\alpha_{\rm in}$ at the inner boundary, the figure explicitly relates $\alpha_{\rm in}$ to $L_{xy}/L$.
-Using Eq.~\ref{eq:inextensibility}, we have:
+For fine wrinkles, we may use Eq.~\ref{eq:inextensibility} to get:

-At the outer edge, $L_{xy}/L$ is the ratio of the horizontal line to the arc length of the circular sector in Fig.~\ref{fig:fig4}a.
+where we have introduced the reduced variable $\tilde \Delta (r) \equiv \Delta/r$.
+At the outer edge, $L_{xy}/L$ is likewise the ratio of the horizontal line to the arc length of the circular sector (see inset of Fig.~\ref{fig:4}a).
 For our circular cone model, it is related to the slope angle $\alpha_{\rm out}$ by